stefanobartoletti/bricks-docs/docs/theme/cleanup/README.md

 ### `brk_disable_oembed()`

-WordPress natively supports oEmbed: thie feature makes your public posts and pages embeddable in other websites.
+WordPress natively supports oEmbed: this feature makes your public posts and pages embeddable in other websites.

 This feature is not typically required in every project, and Bricks disables it by default to prevent loading unnecessary resources.